 Improves Glucose Tolerance:

-Fenugreek leaves and seeds, are a great herb to deal with diabetes. they are also quiet helpful in dealing with numerous bodily disorder.
+Methi seeds and diabetes is a combination that has been popular for centuries.
+Fenugreek leaves and seeds are a great herb to deal with diabetes. they are also quite helpful in dealing with numerous bodily disorders.
 You can add fenugreek seeds directly to your diet or opt for the fenugreek supplement for diabetes available.